WRARobotics/WRAPTORS2023/README.md

 Based on Team 364's Falcon Base Swerve

-Made changes to adopt to full NEO motors (drive and turn), CTRE SRX Mag Encoders (connected to roborio with breakout boards), and CTRE Pigeon 2.
+Made changes to adopt to full NEO motors (drive and turn), CTRE SRX Mag Encoders (connected to roborio with breakout boards), Joysticks instead of XBoxControllers, and CTRE Pigeon 2.